 5. Remove chicken.

-6. Gently simmer uncovered for 1-2 hours more, or until thick and creamy, adding additional liquid, if necessary.
+6. Gently simmer uncovered for 1-2 hours, or until thick and creamy, adding additional liquid, if necessary.

-7. When cool, remove chicken from bone and reserve meat.
+7. When cool, remove chicken from the bone and reserve meat.
 See notes below.

-8. Stir occasionally to keep mixture from sticking to bottom of pot.
+8. Stir occasionally to keep mixture from sticking to the bottom of the pot.

 9. Remove from heat and spoon into 4-6 bowls.

 10. Top with reserved chicken and any other toppings desired.
 The toppings are what really make congee memorable!
 I generally sautee some vegetables, giving them a splash of Bragg's Amino Acids, and sometimes a drizzle of organic toasted sesame oil.
 A poached egg with lightly sauteed greens and hot sauce is delicious, as well.